by Mia Jensen and Michelle Liang

 "They didn't want to halt construction," he said.
 "They just disposed of the stone to the dump and Martha stayed here and the stone went.
 Martha's been here ever since."

-His most significant memory, however, is from a performance of Tennessee Williams's "The Glass Menagerie" in 2004.
+His most significant memory, however, is from a 2004 performance of Tennessee Williams's "The Glass Menagerie".

-"Middle of performance, out of nowhere, someone walked back behind one of the scrims.
+In the middle of a performance, he said, "out of nowhere, someone walked back behind one of the scrims.
 Just a shadow.
 Everybody knew it was there, but there was nobody there.
 Just a shadow walking past the scrim."

-Glynis Ellens has volunteered for OLT's props and wardrobe department on and off since 2003.
-At the time, she didn’t pay much attention to the stories.
+Glynis Ellens has volunteered for theatre's props and wardrobe department on and off since 2003.
+At first, she didn’t pay much attention to the stories.

 "I'd heard rumours that there was a ghost but I didn't believe in it so I didn't worry."